-During the three-month period ended January 31, 2023, the total share-based payments expense related to RSUs was \$nil (2022 - \$nil).
+During the three-month ended January 31, 2024, the total share-based payments expense related to RSUs was \$85,988 (2023 - \$nil).

-On March 21, 2022, the Company adopted a long-term-incentive-plan (LTIP) pursuant to which the Company may grant RSUs to its directors, officers, employees and consultants based on the Company's share price at the date of grant.
+On March 21, 2022, the Company adopted the Omnibus Long-Term Incentive Plan (LTIP) pursuant to which the Company may grant RSUs to its directors, officers, employees and consultants based on the Company's share price at the date of grant.
 Unless otherwise stated, the RSUs vest equally (or graded) over a three-year period on the anniversary dates but in all cases shall end no later than December 31 of the calendar year which is (3) years after the calendar year in which the award is granted.